iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 ### SQL Code Challenge

+:warning: To start over with an empty table, run the the `drop_all_tables.sql` script. :warning:

+<strong>1.
+Create the Tables and Relations.</strong>
-<strong>1.</strong> Using the CSV files located in `source_data/csv_data`, create your new SQL tables with the properly formatted data.
+Using the CSV files located in `source_data/csv_data`, create your new SQL tables with the properly formatted data.

 * Add a numeric, auto-incrementing Primary Key to every table.
 * In the `countries` table, add the column `created_on` with the current date.